smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/XCLIP.md

 The "__OPTIONS__" clause allows you to change the value of a parameter.
 The definition of each parameter is as follows.

-- "table_name": the table name to be stored in the ThanoSQL workspace database.
-If a previously used table is specified, the existing table will be replaced by the new table with a 'convert_result' column.
-If not specified, the result dataframe will not be saved as a table (str, optional)
 - "video_col": the name of the column containing the video path (str, default: 'video_path')
 - "text_col": the name of the column containing the text (str, default: 'text')
 - "convert_type": file type for vectorization (str, 'video'|'text', default: 'video')